zdiv/ytsm/README.md

 This was created and tested on a system running Gentoo.
 I used whatever the latest youtube-dl is, umph 0.2.5, youtube-viewer 3.0.8, GNU awk 4.1.0, and GNU sed 4.2.2.

 <b>POSIX compliance and portability between shells?</b>
-As of 17 Dec 2013, ytsm and ytsm-cronjob are POSIX-compliant enough to run in dash, which is very close to a pure POSIX shell.
-This does not necessarily mean that they will run in any shell, however.
-In my testing, ytsm had some issues with zsh and ksh, although both scripts work in bash.
-I really recommend that you use dash instead of bash if it is installed on your system, as it completes the built-in benchmark in two-thirds the time it takes bash on my system (the average of three benchmarks with each shell worked out to 173ms vs. 262ms).
+As of 16 Feb 2014, ytsm will run in most if not all of the popular shells, because I am making an effort to avoid shell-specific extensions to standard utilities.
+To the best of my knowledge, any POSIX-compliant shell should work, but the script defaults to bash because almost everybody has it and I know it works. ytsm-cronjob works with dash and bash.
+I know it currently has problems with ksh, and other shells are untested.
+I recommend using dash for both scripts not only because it is the fastest shell, but also because most of ytsm'ss testing is done with dash.

+<b>How fast is each shell?</b>
+I benchmarked each of the following shells by running the built-in benchmark three times, then taking the average of the three scores.

+ * dash 0.5.7.3: 176 ms
+ * ksh 2012-02-29: 176 ms
+ * zsh 5.0.2: 207 ms
+ * mksh R48b: 215 ms
+ * bash 4.2: 263 ms

 <b>How and where are the data files organized?</b>
 ytsm puts the files in $XDG_CONFIG_HOME/ytsm, or ~/.config/ytsm if that variable is not set.
 That directory contains three more directories: client, data, and feed as well as the subscriptions file.
 The client dir contains nothing more than the lastrun file, which is a plain text file containing a date in the format YYYYMMDD.
 The data dir contains several files, each named after a subscription.
 These files are simple tab separated files where each line contains a date stamp, URL, title, and the uploader's username.
 The cronjob combines these into a feed file titled "feed-$DATE", $DATE replaced with a datestamp as needed.
 It then links the latest feed file to "feed", so that the client can easily find it.
 These files can be trivially parsed with sed or cut.